Table Of Contents

 • Continuously detect and diagnose issues across applications and their dependencies.

 • Use metrics, traces, and events to detect anomalies and generate alerts.
-Then analyze logs to understand problems more deeply.
+Then, the logs are analyzed to understand the problems more deeply.

 • Release idle resources to save costs.